 I rarely use cottage cheese except in my No Boil Lasagna and 5 Minute Mandarin Orange Salad, so I often had partial containers of cottage cheese in my fridge that would end up going bad before I got them used.

-I finally decided to try freezing my leftover cottage cheese and it ended up being a success!
+I finally decided to try freezing my leftover cottage cheese and it was a success!
 Like sour cream, cottage cheese changes consistency and tends to get a bit more watery once frozen.
 But it still works well in casseroles, soups, lasagna and baked goods.

 5. Cream Cheese